 The other side of this is, if a third party assaults the customer, then the owner cannot be held responsible for another patron's actions in some cases, such as the negligent provision of security.

 But The Owner Must Know Or Should Have Known Before They Can Suffer Legal Liability?

-Unless the owner witnesses the event or becomes aware the situation could escalate and does nothing to correct it, there is no fault.
+True.
+Unless the owner witnesses the event or becomes aware the situation could escalate and does nothing to correct it, they have no legal fault.

-The one possibility of holding the owner responsible and the customer is if it was apparent the customer was intoxicated.
+- The one possibility where you could hold the owner responsible is if it was apparent the customer was intoxicated.
 (Ex: intoxicated customer threatens other customers or takes actions to assault another customer physically).

-The Ehline Law Firm lawyers have expertise in this law area; they are skilled negotiators and litigators who can help settle or try your case.
+The superior Ehline Law Firm lawyers in California have expertise in this law area; they are skilled negotiators and litigators who can help settle or try your case.
 We encourage you to contact our law firm today for a free consultation to learn your rights and how to proceed with your claim by picking up your phone and dialing (213) 596-9642.
 If victims want even prompter service from a Los Angeles injury attorney, we encourage them to fill out our online contact form.
 After you contact us, we will attentively hear your problem and creatively try and resolve your situation with free legal advice.
 If you want to receive maximum compensation, our charismatic staff is ready to help you win big!